 Has the MMDA found the ultimate solution to the flooding problem in Metro Manila?
 Check out the picture below and tell me what you think!

-If you know other resources that can help determine if an area is flood-prone, or if you have more pictures of floodlines here in the Philippines, please share them here by leaving a comment below.
+Anyway, if you know other resources that can help determine if an area is flood-prone, or if you have more pictures of floodlines here in the Philippines, please share them here by leaving a comment below.
 Thanks!

 To our success and financial freedom!